Automating processes with

 cron.weeklyat 04:22:00 on Sunday every week.

 cron.monthlyat 04:42:00 on the first day of every month.

 If you want to run scripts on a workstation or notebook in the

-cron "dot" directories, nothing special is needed.
-Just copy your script file into the directory in question, and make sure it is executable.
+cron "dot" directories, you need not do anything complicated.
+Copy your script file into the directory in question, and ensure it is executable.
 Here are the directories:

-/etc/cron.hourly- Scripts placed here will run one minute past the hour every hour (this is run by
+/etc/cron.hourly- Scripts placed here will run one minute past the hour every hour (run by

 cronregardless of whether